Department of Anthropology

 UWF field crews are conducting regular fieldwork at this important site

 during the winter and spring of 2016, and we conducted a summer

 field school at the site this summer as well.
 More information

-about the discovery can be found here.
+about the discovery and fieldwork at the site can be found on the

 Between 2009 and 2015, my summer archaeological field school research focused

 Joseph de Escambe,, which is being explored as part of the

 Colonial Frontiers Project, a long-term project which continues in addition to my current work at the Luna settlement.
 To read about the

 successful 2009 summer search and discovery of the mission, and our